 Marian Anderson Residence

-DESCRIPTION: Classical singer Marian Anderson (1897-1993) achieved legend status for her 1939 concert at the Lincoln Memorial in DC.
+DESCRIPTION: Classical singer Marian Anderson (1897-1993) achieved legendary status for her 1939 concert at the Lincoln Memorial in DC.
 The concert was held at the memorial because racism prevented her from singing at Constitution Hall.
 Purchased in 1924, this home is filled with memorabilia and rare photos of her concerts.
 Anderson was proud to call Philadelphia home; tours of the residence by appt only.
-The admission fee is small and small children enter free.
+The admission fee is small and small children enter for free.

 ADDRESS: 725 South Marian Anderson Way (South Martin Street), Philadelphia, PA MAP